Home >

 RIGHT

-How to quantify Microsoft Word skills
+How to quantify Microsoft word skills

 Talking about metrics in the land of Word can seem counterintuitive, but the truth is that you need numbers on your resume to engage readers quickly and effectively.
 Millions use Microsoft software daily, so the right metrics can shift your resume from generic to memorable by displaying your skills as results-driven and impactful.